The Nexus Letter: Your Secret Weapon for VA Claim Approval

 Definition & Purpose

-A nexus letter is a medical document written by a qualified professional that links your current medical condition to events, injuries, or exposures during your military service.
-This letter fulfills the VA’s critical service connection requirement.
-It is particularly important for claims involving:
+A nexus letter is a medical document written by a qualified professional that provides a clinical opinion on the link between your current medical condition and events, injuries, or exposures during your military service.
+This letter helps establish the medical service connection.
+It is particularly important for clinical documentation involving:

 • Chronic conditions (e.g., PTSD, COPD from burn pits).